HaotianZhao99/haotianzhao99.github.io/_projects/heatmap.md

   <p>Sorry, the notebook you are looking for does not exist.</p>
 {% endif %}
 {:/nomarkdown}

->The method of obtaining latitude and longitude has been adapted according to [StimuMing's approach](https://www.cnblogs.com/fole-del/p/14810401.html).

 The final inclusion of latitude and longitude data should be as follows: